 Like many organizations, you are probably facing a mountain of file cabinets and boxes, years’ worth of records and documents, with a level of uncertainty of what information lies within.
-This begs the question Where do I even start?
+When considering digitizing these legacy paper files, you will quickly find yourself asking: Where do I even start?

 Here are a few things to keep in mind as you plan a scanning project.